 Not much is known about the the potential long-term side effects of using many nootropics, especially when taken in “stacks” (complex formulas that combine various products).
-While most nootropics are generally considered to be safe, there are possible side effects to be aware of.
-These include: developing a tolerance (which means you’ll need more to get the same affects), symptoms of withdrawal, brain fog when discontinuing nootropics, hyperactivity, anxiety and trouble sleeping.
+While most are generally considered to be safe, there are possible side effects to be aware of.

-If you’re concerned about any interactions between nootropics and medications you’re taking, always consult your doctor.
-Stop using nootropics if you experience side effects, especially if combining nootropics with other drugs.
+If you’re concerned about any interactions between supplements and medications you’re taking, always consult your doctor.
+Stop using supplements if you experience side effects, especially if combining them with other drugs.

-- Some of the best nootropics include: adaptogen herbs, medicinal mushrooms, fish oil/omega-3s, gingko biloba, bacopa and ginseng.
+- What is the most popular nootropic?
+Bestselling types include adaptogen herbs, medicinal mushrooms, fish oil/omega-3s, ginkgo biloba, bacopa and ginseng.

-- Nootropics that can cause side effects and should be used with caution include: Modafinil (Provigil), Adrafinil, Armodafinil (Nuvigil), Piracetam, Lucidril, Phenibut, nicotine, and stimulants like Adderall or even high doses of caffeine.
+- Use caution if taking Modafinil (Provigil), Adrafinil, Armodafinil (Nuvigil), Piracetam, Lucidril, Phenibut, nicotine and stimulants like Adderall, or even high doses of caffeine.